CHARTER FOR SCREEN TALENT EUROPE

 INTRODUCTION

-This Charter formalizes the cooperation between the member organisations of Screen Talent Europe: film- and media-related workshops, platforms, hubs, incubators, festivals, and centers, each with a strong focus on talent development.
-Click here to see the full list of current members of Screen Talent Europe.
+This Charter formalizes the cooperation between the member organisations of Screen Talent Europe: film- and media-related workshops, platforms, hubs, incubators, festivals, and centres, each with a strong focus on talent development.
+This Charter replaces the third Charter signed by the founding members in November 2023.
+A full list of current members is available on the Screen Talent Europe website.

 SECTION ONE - GUIDING PRINCIPLES